 There are many possible reasons behind tingling in the foot.
 The sensation is often described as a “Pins and Needle” feeling.
-This tingling can be episodic, or chronic in occurrence and in some situations be associated with numbness, itching, pain and/or muscle weakness.
-The physicians at JOI can help accurately diagnose and treat your foot tingling; and If your physician believes that you need physical therapy or occupational therapy, JOI Rehab has a skilled team of clinicians to treat your condition.
+This tingling can be episodic or chronic in occurrence and, in some situations, be associated with numbness, itching, pain, and/or muscle weakness.
+The physicians at JOI can help accurately diagnose and treat your foot tingling.
+If your physician believes that you need physical therapy or occupational therapy, JOI Rehab has a skilled team of clinicians to treat your condition.

-It is important to get a proper medical evaluation to ensure an accurate diagnosis, because there are many causes that can lead to foot tingling.
+It is important to get a proper medical evaluation to ensure an accurate diagnosis because many causes can lead to foot tingling.
 You can expect your health care provider to perform an evaluation, in which he or she will perform a physical exam and inquire about your symptoms and medical history.
 Depending on your individual situation, your health care provider may need to perform further testing.

 Testing may include:

 A blood test can detect many things such as diabetes, vitamin deficiencies, organ dysfunction (liver, kidney, thyroid), metabolic disorders, and some immune system activity.